-Students will learn to understand the idea of water as a solvent, to understand water pollution from a short demonstration, and then learn about the sources of point and nonpoint pollution through a video, discussion, and a short activity.
-They will watch one or more demonstrations on the CD and summarize main points and supporting details and will work in teams to collaborate on decisions.
+Students will learn to understand the idea of water as a solvent, to understand water pollution from a short demonstration, and then learn about the sources of point and nonpoint pollution through a video, discussion, or a short activity.
+Using point and nonpoint source flashcards, students can engage in collaborative discussions to come to a group consensus.